c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 ## Notes and Hints ##
 * Refer to the [chapter 16 coding sandbox](https://eloquentjavascript.net/code/#16 "EJ Chapter 16 Code Sandbox") for a demonstration of the **full game** running.
 * Try having the full game and removing parts of the code you do not think you need.
+  * Try altering the function that moves the player.
+* It is possible to make stage 2 work with the code provided, but you would need to alter the code to get it to work.
+The above hint is the quickest way, but is not the best.

 For questions, comments, or concerns, please email me at woboland@iu.edu